-- Are there at least two copies, both with original signatures by the authorized State official;
+- Are there two copies with original signatures by the authorized state official?

-- If the modification is for a retirement system coverage group, does it include the certification of referendum (signed by the Governor or authorized official);
+- Does the modification (if it is for a retirement system coverage group) include the certification of referendum signed by the Governor or authorized official?

-- Is the modification number correct—having never been used before;
+- Is the modification number correct and never used before?

-- Is the named entity a political subdivision or other governmental entity (This determination is becoming increasingly more important to the review process—especially as government agencies privatize and as new entities form that possess both government and private business characteristics, i.e., charter schools);
+- Is the named entity a legal entity (This is important to the review process as government agencies privatize and new entities form that possess both government and private business characteristics, i.e., charter schools)?

-- If the modification excludes services, are they in accordance with the optional exclusions as specified in SL 30001.357: Optional Exclusions;
+- If the modification excludes services, are optional exclusions specified per SL 30001.357?

 - Does the date controlling who is covered, also referred to as the Section 218(e)(2) date, conform to Federal law.
-This date can not be earlier than the date of the postmark on the envelope from the State to the PSSO or the receipt date in the PSSO.
+This date cannot be earlier than the date of the postmark on the envelope from the state to the RO or the receipt date in the RO.

-- Does the effective date conform to Federal and State law?
-Normally, coverage can not begin earlier than the last day of the sixth calendar year preceding the year in which the modification is received by SSA;
+- Does the effective date conform to Federal and state law?
+Normally, coverage cannot begin earlier than the last day of the sixth calendar year preceding the year in which SSA receives the modification.

 Step 4.
 The RO specialist photocopies all modification material, including the envelope.

 Step 5.
-The RO specialist requests an OGC legal review of the modification.
+The RO specialist requests an Office of the General Council (OGC) legal review of the modification.
 The RO specialist should follow-up with OGC in 30 days if a response has not been received.